 Noah Chinn was born in Oshawa, Ontario, and has never really forgiven it for that.
 After high school he fled his hometown in favour of the freezing winters of Ottawa.
 Three years later it dawned on him that higher education and frostbite did not have to go hand in hand, and finished his degree in Toronto.

-It was during this time that he had a successful cartoon series called Fuzzy Knights, which centered on the exploits of toy animals playing Dungeons and Dragons, and an evil hamster trying to destroy them.
+It was during this time that he had a successful cartoon series called Fuzzy Knights, which centered on the exploits of toy animals playing Dungeons and Dragons, and the evil hamster trying to destroy them.
 Some have called this a cry for help.

-He later moved to England with dreams of making it big as a writer – because with a BA in English Lit it was either that or serving fries at a burger shack.
 Noah’s first serious attempt at a novel, The Professional Tourist, was set in a Tokyo language school.
 Unstable students (and teachers), biker gangs, and the homeless underworld of the Blue Village all featured in this slightly askew romantic comedy.

 The book landed him an agent, but not a publisher.
 Unfortunately, in the way aspiring actors move to Hollywood and end up as busboys, the closest he came to literary success in England was working at several bookstores – each of which mysteriously closed down after his stay.

-He now wears a hat.
+He wears a hat.